delta-io/delta/protocol_rfcs/managed-commits.md

 ## Maintenance operations on managed-commit tables

-Maintenance operations such as [checkpoints](#checkpoints-1), [log compaction](#log-compaction-files), [metadata cleanup](#metadata-cleanup) can be performed only on the backfilled part of a managed-commit table.

-- A [checkpoint](#checkpoints-1) for a version `v` can be created only if the commit `v` is already backfilled i.e. `_delta_log/<v>.json` exists.
-- A [log compaction](#log-compaction-files) can be done only on the backfilled part of the table.
-The log compaction file `<x>.<y>.compacted.json` can be created only if commit `y` is already backfilled i.e. `_delta_log/<y>.json` exists.
-- A [Metadata cleanup](#metadata-cleanup) must always preserve the newest k >= 1 backfilled commits.
-In other words, [metadata cleanup](#metadata-cleanup) must always choose a backfilled `cutOffCheckpoint`.
-    - This allows the table to remain discoverable by the filesystem-based delta readers even after metadata cleanup deletes everything before commit version `cutOffCheckpoint`.
+[Checkpoints](#checkpoints-1) and [log compaction files](#log-compaction-files) can only be created for commits in the `_delta_log` directory.
+In other words, in order to checkpoint version `v` or produce a compacted log file for commit range x <= v <= y, `_delta_log/<v>.json` must exist.
+Otherwise, filesystem-based readers who encountered the seemingly-extra files might think the table metadata was corrupted.

 ## Managed Commit Enablement

 The managed-commit feature is supported and active when:
 - The table must be on Writer Version 7.
 - The table has a `protocol` action with `writerFeatures` containing the feature `managedCommits`.
-- The table has a metadata property `delta.managedCommitOwnerName` in the [change-metadata](#change-metadata)'s configuration.
+- The table has a metadata property `delta.managedCommits.commitOwner` in the [change-metadata](#change-metadata)'s configuration.
-- The table may have a metadata property `delta.managedCommitOwnerConf` in the [change-metadata](#change-metadata)'s configuration.
+- The table may have a metadata property `delta.managedCommits.commitOwnerConf` in the [change-metadata](#change-metadata)'s configuration.
 The value of this property is a json-coded string-to-string map.
     - A commit-owner can store additional information (e.g. configuration information such as service endpoints) in this field, for use by the commit-owner client (it is opaque to the Delta client).
+    - This field should never include secrets such as auth tokens or credentials, because any reader with access to the table's storage location can see them.

-Note that a table is in invalid state if the change-metadata contains the `delta.managedCommitOwnerName` property but the table does not have the `managedCommits` feature in the `protocol` action or vice versa.
+Note that a table is in invalid state if the change-metadata contains the `delta.managedCommits.commitOwner` property but the table does not have the `managedCommits` feature in the `protocol` action or vice versa.

 E.g.
 ```json